 This post was originally published in 2010.
 It has since been updated for accuracy of links and content.

 Disclaimers aside, Sydney has been an interesting trip so far.
-After meeting up with @frank_in_oz in Melbourne for an iced mocha to die for and engaging conversation that could have lasted for days (thanks again, Frank!), I hopped on the overnight train to Sydney – an 11 hour journey.
+After meeting up with a colleague of mine in Melbourne for an iced mocha to die for and engaging conversation that could have lasted for days (thanks again, Frank!), I hopped on the overnight train to Sydney – an 11 hour journey.

 Upon arrival in Sydney, I roamed the streets randomly and discovered the following:

 Sydney people (Sydnites?
 Sydneyers?
 Sydcentrics?) love to run.
 Even if they’re not decked out in the latest fashionable running gear, you don’t go far before seeing somebody running.
 As yet I haven’t seen anybody chasing these people, so I must infer that they’re either in one heck of a hurry, or they’re just very fitness conscious.

 King’s Cross is a section of the city that is popular for backpackers who like to party.
 Most Aussies I’ve come across have told me to stay away from it like the plague as it’s also considered to be the ugly underbelly of the city, so I didn’t stay there.
 However, I did walk through the area, and found it to have equal parts luxury and sleeze.
 Heroin addicts twitch outside fancy gated residences beside tattoo parlors across from fancy cafes beneath cheap backpacker hostels.

 Wooloomooloo is quite possibly the most enjoyable word to say, and has more “o”s than any word I’ve seen before.